 Enforcement and Compliance, International Trade Administration, Department of Commerce.

-The Department of Commerce (the Department) is modifying the applicability date contained in the final rule published in the Federal Register on March 24, 2016.
-The original applicability date language did not convey the Department's intention, i.e., to apply the newly amended regulations to all segments of proceedings initiated on or after the effective date contained in the rule.
+The Department of Commerce (the Department) proposes to modify the applicability date contained in the final rule published in the Federal Register on March 24, 2016, Modification of Regulations Regarding Price Adjustments in Antidumping Duty Proceedings, 81 FR 15641, and is seeking comments from parties.
+The original applicability date language did not convey the Department's intention, i.e., to apply the newly amended regulation to all segments of proceedings initiated on or after the effective date contained in the Federal Register notice.
 This action is necessary to ensure that there is no ambiguity in the application of the modified regulations.

 Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 Start Supplemental Information

 On March 24, 2016, the Department published a final rule in the Federal Register modifying 19 CFR 351.102(b)(38) and 19 CFR 351.401(c).
 Modification of Regulations Regarding Price Adjustments in Antidumping Duty Proceedings, 81 FR 15641 (March 24, 2016) (Final Rule).
 The Dates section of the Final Rule states: “Effective date: April 25, 2016.
 Applicability date: This rule will apply to all proceedings initiated on or after April 25, 2016.”